Skip to main content

 info

-If you are setting dataChanged to true, ensure you return the full newFormData object, not just the modified field.
+If you set dataChanged: true, return the full newFormData object, not just the modified field.

 tip

 Keep model concerns together.
-Use a single file (e.g., bookFormViewChangeHandler.ts) for all form‑view event logic for that model.
-It makes maintenance and onboarding much easier.
+Use a single file (for example bookFormViewChangeHandler.ts) for form-view event logic for that model.

 Registering the Handler